 Build & Design

-For a company that’s known for placing a strong emphasis on design, I’m a little disappointed with the Beoplay E8 earbuds.
+For a company that’s known for placing a strong emphasis on design, I’m a little disappointed with the actual Beoplay E8 earbuds.
 But first, let’s start with the charging case that they come in.

 The case is gorgeous.
-The leather exterior and an elastic band that make it easy to wrap around the key chain holder in your bag, so you always know where it is.
-It’s pill-shaped like the one that the Samsung Gear IconX comes in.
+The leather exterior has an elastic band that make it easy to wrap around the key chain holder in your bag, so you always know where it is.
+It’s also pill-shaped like the one that the Samsung Gear IconX comes in.
 However, B&O engineers actually thought about how it would look in your pocket—unlike Samsung—and made the case more flat and elliptical than it is round.
 That means when you pocket the case, it doesn’t look like there’s a giant tic-tac in your pocket.
 It’s the attention to the little details like this that makes them great at design, and at first, I was really impressed.
 But then I opened the case.

 True wireless earbuds are—by definition—smaller than headphones, because they need to rest in your ear instead of on top of them.
 But it looks like the company kept the same sized logo from their large over-ear headphones.
 In other words, the logo-to-earbud ratio is ridiculous.
 The entire outer edge of the earbud is basically the logo.
 Now you’re probably thinking, “Adam, relax it isn’t that big a deal.”
 And you’re right.
 It isn’t.
 But it’s a pet peeve of mine when I spend an exuberant amount of money on a product, and then I have to spend the rest of my days as a walking advertisement.
 And that’s without even getting commission.
 Usually, B&O handles this tastefully.
 I don’t mind using the products, but on something this small I refuse to believe there wasn’t a better way to go about it.

 Logo rant aside, the earbuds have a pretty simple design and are made entirely of plastic, which keeps them lightweight.
-The right and left earbuds to weigh only 7g and 6g, respectively.
+The right and left earbuds weigh only 7g and 6g, respectively.
 The right is a gram heavier because it’s the master earbud while the left is the slave.
 They’re also more squared off than some of the other ‘buds I’ve tried, which results in an aesthetically pleasing product that unfortunately doesn’t seem to fit properly in my ear.

 The Beoplay E8 ‘buds don’t fall out; they actually stay in nicely.
 The problem is that it doesn’t take long for them to become uncomfortable.
 After an hour I had to take them out to let my ears relax, and I was aware that I was wearing them the entire time.
 It’s not painful, just annoying.
 B&O claims that these are water resistant, but there’s no mention of sweat.
 So if you’re looking for a pair of earbuds for the gym, you might want to look elsewhere.
 Still, it’s good to know that if you get caught in the rain, you won’t have to spend another couple hundred dollars to replace these.

 Pairing the earbuds was easy enough.
-All you have to do is hold down the touch pad to enter pairing mode and watch the Beoplay E8 name pop up in the Bluetooth settings.
+All you have to do is hold down the touchpad to enter pairing mode and watch the Beoplay E8 name pop up in the Bluetooth settings.
 What wasn’t as smooth was the B&O app.
 It has a hard time finding the earbuds, even when they’ve already been paired.
 Once it does, you’ll get access to extra features like some EQ presets and something that B&O calls transparency.
 What’s transparency?
 It’s basically the opposite of active noise cancellation.
 Instead of using built-in microphones to cancel outside noise, transparency uses microphones to let in sound from around you.
 There are three different presets you can choose from that each let in a different amount of noise.
 It doesn’t pause your music, instead, it just lowers it so you can hear what someone is saying.
 As someone who spends plenty of time on the train, I really like this feature.
 It lets me hear what the conductor is saying without needing to take out the earbuds.
 It also came in handy while waiting to hear my name called at Starbucks for my vanilla sweet cream cold brew.
 I don’t care; judge me.
 They’re delicious.